ingresso-group/slate/source/includes/_intro.md

 ## API Variations

 TODO is it worth describing some high-level variations here?
 Freesale, allocation, seated, seat selection, no performances, no perf times eg goldentours (we should also fix this).

 ## API Support

 We only provide support to customers that we have provided a test account to.
 If you have a test or live account and you encounter problems with the API:

 1. Check the [Ingresso status page](https://status.ingresso.co.uk/)

 2. If there is an issue reported on the status page this indicates we are already aware.

-3. If your issue does not fit the description of the current issue, or we have not reported an issue you should contact us using the contact details and under the SLAs we have previously agreed.
+3. If your issue does not fit the description of the current issue, or we have not reported an issue you should contact us under the SLAs and with the contact details we have previously agreed.